hchen626/python/AB_Testing/README.md

 # Things that I came across on AB Testing #

 I recollect what I learned from school (Frequenist view).
 I recently dusted off my good old statistic textbook, so I can find some more info Bayesian view.
 I'll continue to review and update what I find.
+Use the example code at your own risk.

 ### Summary on this Topic ###
 What I found on the internet is: